MMMikeM/DND-Campaign/project/rules/7-enhancements.md

 ### **7.2 Learning and Using Enhancements**

-- **Learning Enhancements:** Characters typically learn Enhancements as they gain levels in their spellcasting class, often choosing **one specific Spell** they know and **one Enhancement Category** relevant to that Spell.
+- **Learning Enhancements:** Characters typically learn Enhancements as they gain levels.
+For each level, they choose **two Spells** they know and learn **one Enhancement** relevant to that Spell.
+When you gain a level where you learn Enhancements (Level 2+), you choose two Spells you know.
+For each of those spells, you may either learn one new Enhancement listed for that spell, OR learn one of that spell's available Modes (such as Standard Mode or other listed Modes).
-- **Define the Benefit:** Working with the GM, the player defines the specific mechanical benefit and **SP** cost for the learned Enhancement.
-They can either:
-  - Choose a suggested Example benefit from the list in 7.4 for the chosen Spell and Category.
-  - Propose a custom benefit that fits the chosen Category, using the Examples as guidelines for balance and scope (GM approval required).
-  - The player should clearly record the defined benefit and its associated SP cost.
-This becomes *their* unique, learned Enhancement for that Spell.
 - **Applying Enhancements:** When activating a Spell, the caster declares they are using one or more learned Enhancements for that Spell.
 They describe the enhanced effect and add the SP cost of all applied Enhancements to the Spell's Base SP Cost.
 The total SP spent cannot exceed the Maximum SP per Activation limit (see 7.3).
 - **Combining Enhancements:** Multiple *different* learned Enhancements can be applied to a single Spell activation, provided their effects are not contradictory (e.g., you cannot apply two Enhancements that change the saving throw type to different stats).
 The SP costs are cumulative.